spyder-ide/spyder-docs/doc/panes/ipythonconsole.rst

 * Automatic code completion
 * Real-time function calltips
-* Full GUI integration with the enhanced Spyder :doc:`Debugger<debugging>`.
+* Full GUI integration with the enhanced Spyder :ref:`panes-debugger`.
-* The :doc:`variableexplorer`, with GUI-based editors for many built-in and third-party Python objects.
+* The :ref:`panes-variables`, with GUI-based editors for many built-in and third-party Python objects.
-* Display of Matplotlib graphics in Spyder's :doc:`plots` pane, if the :guilabel:`Inline` backend is selected under :menuselection:`Preferences --> IPython console --> Graphics --> Graphics backend`, and inline in the console if :guilabel:`Mute inline plotting` is unchecked under the :guilabel:`Plots` pane's options menu.
+* Display of Matplotlib graphics in Spyder's :ref:`panes-plots` pane, if the :guilabel:`Inline` backend is selected under :menuselection:`Preferences --> IPython console --> Graphics --> Graphics backend`, and inline in the console if :guilabel:`Mute inline plotting` is unchecked under the :guilabel:`Plots` pane's options menu.

 .. image:: /images/console/console-completion.png
    :alt: Spyder IPython Console, with a popup list of code completion guesses